javadmoradpour/RSV-Cost-effectiveness-model/README.md

 If you use this model in your work, please cite:

-> Taleshi J et al. *Cost-effectiveness of infant and maternal RSV immunization
-> strategies in British Columbia, Canada.* (in preparation)
+> Taleshi, Javad, et al. "Cost-effectiveness of infant and maternal RSV immunization strategies, in British Columbia, Canada."
+Vaccine 68 (2025): 127936.

 ## Contact